Eucalyptus rudis: Conservation status

 Subspecies rudis is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife, but subspecies cratyantha is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.

 Uses

 The tree is relatively fast-growing with potential for remediation of land affected by moderate levels of salinity.
 Natural stands are used in the apiculture industry as a source of pollen producing a light amber honey.
 It is also being assessed as a fast-growing source of biomass for bioenergy and reconstituted wood products in the South West region.
 Historically it has been used as firewood but the wood also has potential for use as specialty timber.
 The heartwood is hard, cross grained and a yellow to light reddish brown colour.
-It has a green density is about kg/m3, and air-dried density about 775 kg/m3.
+It has an air-dried density about 775 kg/m3.